Types of Natural Stone for Home Decoration

-Scientists have about 9000 kinds of natural stone, but not everyone is suitable for "construction" purposes.
-There are many reasons for this, and in order not to break your head over unnecessary questions, today we propose to get acquainted with the most common in the finishing business rocks.
+Scientists recognize about 9,000 kinds of natural stone, but not all of them are suitable for "construction" purposes.
+There are many reasons for this, and to spare you a lot of unnecessary questions, today we propose getting acquainted with the rocks most commonly used in the finishing trade.

 Granite

-Physical properties: durability and strength; well polished, keeping a mirror shine of the surface for a long time; easy to grind, so you can get different textures; has high wear resistance and low water absorption; does not lose its decorative qualities in all conditions of use.
+Physical properties: durable and strong; takes a good polish and keeps its mirror shine for a long time; easy to grind, so a variety of textures can be achieved; has high wear resistance and low water absorption; does not lose its decorative qualities under any conditions of use.

-Color palette: gray of different shades (the most common), pink, red, orange, bluish-gray and bluish-green (amazonite), occasionally a stone with blue quartz.
+Color palette: gray in various shades (the most common), pink, red, orange, bluish-gray, and bluish-green (amazonite); occasionally a stone with blue quartz.

-Disadvantage: rough surface, rapid cracking and breaking out in fire.
+Disadvantages: a rough surface, and rapid cracking and spalling in a fire.

 - floor and wall lining inside buildings